-Chimney stacks

-Repair category 2

-Notes There is vegetation growth to chimney stacks.
+Chimney stacks Repair category 2 Notes There is damage to the render of the stack.
+See Dampness, rot and infestation section.
 Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.

 Roofing including roof space

 Repair category 2

-Notes There are broken and loose slates together with staining to roof timbers.
-Felt roof coverings have a limited life expectancy and can fail without warning A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
-Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are original.
-Regular maintenance is anticipated until replacement.
-There is evidence of wood boring insect infestation within the roof space.
-This can be treated by a timber/specialist contractor.
+Notes There are a number of broken and loose slates together with staining to roof timbers.
+A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials,